alenq1/react-django-dockerized/README.md

   - Backend root api endpoint
   - Make a request to api backend which makes another request to external api
   - Websocket client send a PING message to the server and awaits for PONG response
-  - A button link to the celery flower monitor for scheduled tasks running
+  - A button link to the celery flower monitor for scheduled tasks running (see backend/backend/celery.py to disable/enable)
-  - A button link to the django admin page for manage your models(IF you want to)
+  - A button link to the django admin page for manage your models

+  If you want to use a database, need create superuser on app container

+    docker-compose exec app python manage.py createsuperuser

   ## Stand Alone (Buscar Nombre)